Estimated reading time: 6 minutes

 Choose the rewards you want to offer.

 The first step is to decide which types of rewards you want to include in your customer loyalty program.
-The goal is to have rewards that are unique and compelling enough to generate excitement among your customers, as this can lead to repeat business.
-Research studies reveal that saving money is very important to both B2C and B2B customers.
+The goal is to have unique and compelling rewards that generate excitement among your customers, leading to repeat business.
+Research studies reveal that saving money is very important to B2C and B2B customers.
 It is up there with quality products and services, personalized service, positive online reviews, and convenience.

 Coupons with special discounts and incentives.

-For example, a pet store might email its existing customers a 20% off coupon code that can be used on certain pet foods, products, and toys.
-This gives the pet store’s customers an incentive to make additional purchases sooner rather than later, and perhaps buy something they might otherwise not be interested in.
+For example, a pet store might email its existing customers a 20% off coupon code to use on certain pet foods, products, and toys.
+A coupon gives the pet store’s customers an incentive to make additional purchases sooner rather than later.
 Next, offering an incentive is another way to drive sales.
-Some examples of this include a buy one, get one free (BOGO) offer, a free gift with purchase, and a giveaway where each purchase gives a customer a chance to win something.
+Some examples of this include a buy one, get one free (BOGO) offer, a gift with purchase, and a giveaway where each purchase gives a customer a chance to win something.

-This is one of the trickiest offers to include in a loyalty program.
-Reason being, you need to look at your customers’ buying habits (how much money they spend, how frequently they shop, etc.) and your pricing structure to determine how many points are needed in order to get a discount or a special offer.
-If your customers have to reach a points level that is improbable, your loyalty program will have little or no value.
+A points program is one of the trickiest offers in a loyalty program.
+First, you need to look at your customers’ buying habits (how much money they spend, how frequently they shop, etc.) and your pricing structure to determine how many points are needed to get a discount or a special offer.
+If your customers have to reach an improbable points level, your loyalty program will have little or no value.

 Free shipping and fun perks.

-Deploying your loyalty program.
+Deploy your loyalty program.

-Now that you know some of the many things that you can incorporate into your customer loyalty program, it is time to get it up and running.
+Now that you know some of the many things you can incorporate into your customer loyalty program, it is time to get it up and running.
 If you decide to do it yourself, you will need to make sure that it works with the tools and technologies that your business is currently using, such as your email marketing software, CRM software, and point-of-sale (POS) system.
-Hiring a marketing specialist or a team with experience in developing and deploying loyalty programs is a good option if you are not sure where to begin.
+Hiring a marketing specialist or a team with experience developing and deploying loyalty programs is a good option if you are unsure where to begin.

-Getting your customers on board.
+Get your customers on board.

-Once your customer loyalty program is finished, it is time to let your customers know about it.
-Getting them to sign up might be difficult, so you can always opt for a hybrid approach that puts customers into the program immediately after their purchase, whether in person or online.
-When you have customers shopping at your business in person, have your employees briefly mention the benefits and rewards of the program, and keep it short and benefit-driven.
+Once your customer loyalty program is ready to launch, it is time to let your customers know about it.
+Getting them to sign up might be difficult, so you can always opt for a hybrid approach that puts customers into the program immediately after purchase, whether in person or online.
+When you have customers shopping at your small business in person, have your employees briefly mention the benefits and rewards of the program, and keep it short and benefit-driven.